Connect with us

 Once you have established a time and location, do yourself a favor and get directions to the place you are interviewing.
 Decide which route you will take and time out the best path to get you there on time if not 10 minutes early.
 Punctuality is very important to the interviewer, you may be their 1st interview out of 10 applicants of the day.
 If you are late, you set off the entire timeline for the day or may get your time cut short by not arriving on time.

-If you are interviewing in an area like the midwest where snow can appear overnight and make driving conditions uncomfortable, leave on the early side to be prepared.
+If you are interviewing in an area like the Midwest where snow can appear overnight and make driving conditions uncomfortable, leave on the early side to be prepared.
 It’s better to be early than late.

 Interview Process

 This is where people struggle with prepping for an interview.
 There is just so much that can be asked by the interviewer and everyone is terrified of not doing their best.
-To prepare for the questions you might be asked, we would recommend you doing some research on the company you are interviewing with and learn more about them.
+To prepare for the questions you might be asked, we would recommend you do some research on the company you are interviewing with and learn more about them.
 This way you have some background knowledge of who you are interviewing with and what they do.

 Get Your Mind Ready